AdobeDocs/marketo.en/help/marketo/product-docs/web-personalization/using-web-segments/web-segments.md

 **Status**

-Define your segment according to a prospect’s status: known or anonymous.
+Define your segment according to a prospect's status: known or anonymous.

 * Known - Select this option from the drop-down box for known visitors.
 A visitor is known when they submit a form on your website and appear in the Web Personalization People page.
 * Anonymous - Select this option from the drop-down box for anonymous visitors.